Graduate Admission Categories

 Conditional* – Applicants who have not met requirements for full standing admission but whose credentials include a baccalaureate degree and appropriate standardized test scores and who indicate a reasonable chance for success, may be admitted in this category.
 Upon advancement to full standing admission and recommendation of the departmental chair concerned, credit earned while enrolled in this status may be applied to a degree program.
 Students admitted in this category must satisfy all conditions of admission by the end of their first term of enrollment or their status will be changed to nondegree.
 Except in unusual circumstances, students may not remain in conditional status more than one semester.
 Conditional students may not preregister for a second enrollment. *Note: Students in this category may not be eligible for some types of financial aid.

 Qualifying – Applicants whose academic qualifications are not sufficiently strong to warrant admission to a degree program, but who take courses that will strengthen their qualifications to enter graduate degree programs, will be admitted as qualifying students.
 Courses completed in this category may not be applied to a graduate degree program at The University of Mississippi.
 Students admitted in this category are not eligible to receive graduate assistantships.
 While in qualifying status, a student may take a minimum of 9 hours and a maximum of 18 hours.
-When recommending admission into this category, departments are required to specify up to 18 hours of undergraduate course work, and/or to specify a non-course requirement, to be completed satisfactorily before the student is considered for admission into a graduate degree program.
+When recommending admission into this category, departments are required to specify up to 18 hours of undergraduate course work, and/or to specify a non-course requirement, to be completed satisfactorily before the student is considered for admission into a graduate degree program. *Note: Students in this category may not be eligible for some types of financial aid.”

 Categories of Admission: Non-degree Seeking